GormTheWyrm/revature_ProjectOne/README.md

 Download and install the postgresSQL manager of your choice and run the seed.sql script within it to create the database.

+change directory into the "ProjectOne" folder and run the command ... to start the server.
+Next open

 Build the project with the command ```./gradlew task  runjar```